 An additional 5% penalty will be charged if you fail to file a return in addition to missing a payment, and there is a penalty of 25% if you continue to pay late.
 A failure to report local sales taxes appropriately also incurs a 5% penalty, and a failure to include accurate location information on a consolidated return from multiple locations will result in a fine of $500 for each problematic return.

 In addition to the penalties, interest is charged on the combined total of tax due and penalty.
-The rate of interest charged depends on the year the taxes should have been paid in, with the rate for 2017 set at 4% and the rate for 2010-2016 at 3%.
+The rate of interest charged depends on the year the taxes should have been paid.
+The current rate for 2021-22 is 3%, but it varies over the last 15 years.
 Carrying an unpaid tax balance or repeatedly paying late can ultimately lead to the revocation of your authorization to do business in the state.

 If you’d like a more in-depth demonstration of the difference a system like this can make in your business, click here to learn more or sign up for a free trial of TaxTools today.